 In order to complete your registration at Queen’s and be fully enrolled, you must bring with you:

-- If you are an international student you must also bring your passport and visa.
-The University is legally required by UKBA to retain a copy of your immigration documents and ATAS certificates.
+Passport and visa.
+The University is legally required by UKVI to retain a copy of your immigration documents and ATAS certificates.

-With the exception of Nursing and Midwifery students (please see paragraph below), the Registration Wizard will be live from 10.00am on Monday 12 September.
+With the exception of Nursing and Midwifery students (please see paragraph below), the Registration Wizard will be live from 10.00am on Monday 10 September for undergraduate students.
 Your username and password will allow you to go online to check emails and start your registration before you arrive at the University.
-The Registration Wizard leads you through the required steps, but a Registration Wizard Guide is available online and details will be provided in your Welcome Guide.
+The Registration Wizard leads you through the required steps, but a Registration Wizard Guide is also available online and details will be provided in your Welcome Guide.

-For Nursing and Midwifery students only, the Registration Wizard will be live from 10.00am on Thursday 1 September and, in advance of this, you will receive details about your enrolment and registration from the School of Nursing and Midwifery.
-Please note that enrollment and registration normally takes place on 6 & 7 September.
+For Nursing and Midwifery students only, the Registration Wizard will be live from 10.00am on Thursday 29 August and, in advance of this, you will receive details about your enrolment and registration from the School of Nursing and Midwifery.
+Please note that enrolment and registration normally takes place on 4 and 5 September.

 Any queries about accommodation should be addressed to: